Alan Chui Chung-San: Success and later career

 Later around 1979 and 1980, Chui became known for roles both for leading and supporting roles such as 7 Grandmasters (1978), Kung Fu Vs. Yoga (1979), Daggers 8 (1980), and Two Fists Against the Law (1980), as well as being an action director for the first time in the movies such as Shaolin Ex Monk in 1978 and John Woo's Last Hurrah for Chivalry (1978).
 Chui would also star in Lo Wei's periodic drama film The Rebellious Reign in 1980 where the original screenplay was written for the late Bruce Lee, Chui also served as a main fight choreographer.

 Throughout the early to mid 80s, Chui would also frequently be seen or working for the independenet Taiwanese productions through the late 1970s to early 1980s, such as Born Invincible (1978), Revenge of the Shaolin Master (1979), Zen Kwan Do Strikes Paris (1981), Night Orchid (1982), The Denouncement of Chu Liu Hsiang (1982), Demon Strike (1984) and others.

-Chui also helped his long-time friend Ching Siu-tung with the choreography for two films from 1986 to 1987.
+Chui also helped his long-time Peking Opera colleague Ching Siu-tung with the choreography for two films from 1986 to 1987.
 He first collaborated with Tung to choreograph Witch from Nepal starring Chow Yun-fat and Emily Chu.
 Along with the collaborations with Tung, Philip Kwok, and Lau Chi Ho, he shared an award for the best action choreography.
 Chui's second collaboration with Tung came with a bigger success with A Chinese Ghost Story in 1987, mainly supervising the wiring action sequence and the stunt double for Leslie Cheung.
 Along with the previous action choreographer crew members (Tung, Kwok, Ho, and Bobby Wu), he was nominated for the best choreographer of 1987.
 Alan would later help Wilson Yip with the choreography for the same wiring stunt sequence technique on the 2011 remake of A Chinese Ghost Story.